Retinto Beef Food Festival in Cadiz

 The history of this species goes way back.
 It has been included in myths since Greek times, when Hercules stole Retinto from Geryon giant.
 Some of the Egyptian hieroglyph showed this red cow with broad curved forward horns.
 This species has always influenced our lives, it was used for meat as well as to help in the farm for centuries and was also transported to America, giving birth to the American species.

 The food Festival

 The Retinto festival (Ruta Gastronómica del Retinto) is a food festival that takes place annually in different villages around “La Janda”, a famous area for Retinto beef production in Cadiz.
 It is a big event and attracts people from different parts of Spain.

-Zahara de los Atunes has been doing this gourmet festival for 9 years, this year from October 9th-13th.
-It will be happening at the same time as the Jazzahara October 11th-13th, what a perfect combination!
-Conil hosts the Retinto Route from November 30th – December 8th, 2019, in its 7th year.
-Vejer de la Frontera started at the same time as Conil de la Frontera, however they do it in April, and there is still no information for April 2020.
+Zahara de los Atunes has been doing this gourmet festival for 11 years.
+This year, 2023, it will be from the 11th until 15th October.
+It usually happens at the same time as the Jazzahara, what a perfect combination!
+Conil hosts the Retinto Route but they do not know yet when.
+Vejer de la Frontera started at the same time as Conil de la Frontera, however they do it in April, and there is still no information for April 2023.

 One of the highlights that brings so many people to these villages is the culinary masterpieces.
 There is a competition between the local bars and restaurants for the best Retinto tapas.
 Zahara de los Atunes will have around 30 bars competing.

 The first day in Conil de la Frontera there will be 1000 tapas for 1.5€ to showcase some of the hundreds of ways to cook the Retinto beef.